 No. Employers may ask non-discriminatory questions, such as inquiring about an applicant's employment history or asking for professional references.
-But an interviewer should not ask questions designed to detect a person's gender identity or gender transition history such as asking about why the person changed their name.
-Employers should also not ask questions about a person's body or whether they plan to have surgery.
+But an interviewer should not ask questions designed to detect a person's gender identity or gender transition history such as asking about why the person about discrimination or harassment in the workplace?